ClarkGuilty/Qt-stamp-visualizer/README.md

 optional arguments:

--h, --help            Show this help message and exit -p PATH, --path PATH  Path to the images to inspect (default: Stamps_to_inspect) -N NAME, --name NAME  Name of the classifying session.
+-h, --help            Show this help message and exit.
+-p PATH, --path PATH  Path to the images to inspect. (default: Stamps_to_inspect).
+-N NAME, --name NAME  Name of the classifying session.
 --reset-config        Removes the configuration dictionary during startup.
---verbose             Activates loging to terminal (default: False) --clean               Cleans the legacy survey folder.
+--verbose             Activates loging to terminal. (default: False).
+--clean               Cleans the legacy survey folder.
 --fits, --no-fits     Forces app to only use fits (--fits) or png/jp(e)g (--no-fits).
-                      If unset, the app searches for fits files in the path, but defaults to png/jp(e)g if no fits files are found. (default: None) -s SEED, --seed SEED  Seed used to shuffle the images. (default: None)
+                      If unset, the app searches for fits files in the path, but defaults to png/jp(e)g if no fits files are found. (default: None).
+-s SEED, --seed SEED  Seed used to shuffle the images. (default: None).

 ```
 - Toggle `Legacy Survey (LS)` to automatically display a Legacy Survey cutout of the same area.